Client: Pennsylvania Turnpike Commission

 Key Facts:

 Long, arching spans and tall, slender piers create an elegant concrete structure across the Monongahela River.
-The 3,200’ long bridge consists of seven spans, including a 518’ main span, built using balanced cantilever segmental construction to cross the river, two active rail lines and local roads.
+This 3,200’ long bridge consists of seven spans, including a 518’ main span, built using balanced cantilever segmental construction to cross the river, two active rail lines and local roads.
 Cast-in-place concrete construction was used to form the 89’ wide, dual-cell box girders in this mountainous terrain where piers reach over 200’.
-The bridge includes over seven million pounds of reinforcing steel, 3,324 linear feet of drilled shafts, 51 thousand cubic yards of concrete and three million pounds of posttensioning.
+The bridge includes over seven million pounds of reinforcing steel, 3,324 linear feet of drilled shafts, 51 thousand cubic yards of concrete and three million pounds of post-tensioning.
+The impact of tall piers, limited access, and river, road, and railroad crossings on the construction was minimized by using balanced cantilever concrete segmental construction.

-GM2's Complex Bridge staff, as the designer, worked with the contractor to provide a Contractor Alternate design-build solution that was bid competitively against an owner’s as-designed project.
-The alternate design provided by GM2's Complex Bridge staff with the contractor resulted in significant savings for the Pennsylvania Turnpike Commission.
-The contractor’s low bid of $95 million, that included design costs, saved $8.6 million under the price bid for the owner’s as-designed structural steel bridge contract documents.
+GM2’s Complex Bridge staff worked with the contractor to provide a Contractor Alternate Design-Build solution that was bid competitively against an owner’s as-designed project.
+The Contractor Alternate design resulted in significant savings for the Pennsylvania Turnpike Commission over a steel plate-girder design.
+The contractor’s low bid of $95 million, which included design costs, was $8.6 million less than the price bid for the owner’s as-designed structural steel bridge contract documents.